ravenpaige/mutualismaccord.org/README.md

    ```bash
    hugo server -D
    ```
-4. Open your browser and navigate to `http://localhost:1313` to view the local site.
+4. Open your browser and navigate to `http://localhost:1313` to view the local environment.

 ---